Samuel-dot-cloud/sys-scope/README.md

 - Fixed issue with hotkey not triggering hidden app to show and focus.
 - Fixed bugs when retrieving system stats.

-### v2.0.1 - Minor release (2024-12-19)
+### v1.0.0 - Initial Release (2024-02-24)

-- Display both app and Tauri version in UI.
+- Real-time monitoring of battery, CPU, memory and disk info.
-- Significantly reduce app memory leaks.
+- User friendly interface.